vjspranav/cs3301_osn/home.md

 ## About

-This course will provide an overview of the principles and foundations of modern software engineering techniques (primarily design based).
-Topics include software subsystem modelling, refactoring, design patterns and software architecture with a focus on application of these concepts to concrete software problems.
-Credit where its due, the course structure was designed by [Dr. Raghu Reddy](https://faculty.iiit.ac.in/~raghu.reddy/Home.html).
+This course will provide an overview of the principles and foundations of modern operating systems and networking principles.
+The course is structured into three parts where each part focusses on different aspects of the operating systems as well as the networking.

 ## Lecture hours

-The lectures will be in-person and will held on every [Monday and Thursday 2:00 PM to 3:30 PM](schedule.md) in Room no: SH2 (Vindhya).
+The lectures will be in-person and will held on every [Monday and Thursday 10:00 AM to 11:30 AM](schedule.md) in Room no: SH2 (Vindhya).
 The lecture materials (slides, lecture notes if any and links to supporting resources) can be accessed [here](lectures.md).

 ## Office Hours

 Every [Friday 11:00 AM to 12:00 PM](schedule.md).
-Apart from this if more meetings or help is required, feel free to drop in an email to one of the [teaching assistants](https://karthikv1392.github.io/cs6401_se/staff/)
+Apart from this if more meetings or help is required, feel free to drop in an email to one of the [teaching assistants](https://karthikv1392.github.io/cse3301_osn/staff/)

 ## Resources